Emma Lyons

 Emma Lyons (born 14 June 1987) is an English female athlete who competes in the pole vault.
 She has a personal best performance of 4.31 metres.

 Athletics career

 Lyons competed for England at the 2010 Commonwealth Games in Delhi, India finishing 7th.
-The previous year she had placed 12th at the 2009 European Athletics Under 23 Championships in Kaunas, Lithuania.
+The previous year, she placed 12th in the 2009 European Athletics Under 23 Championships in Kaunas, Lithuania.
 Lyons also won a gold medal at the 2008 British Championships which also served as the Olympic Trials in the same year.